-The picture quality is decent, and although it doesn’t have wide colour gamut, images have a richness to them.
+The picture quality is decent, and although the C55SFS4K doesn’t have wide colour gamut, images are rich.
 HDR isn’t great, with the TV limited in its brightness to do HDR content justice.
-It’s not a set for gamers either, with a 66.3ms input lag.
+A 66.3ms input lag means it’s not a set for gamers.

 A very good value 4K TV